anuragkolluru/assignment2-kolluru/README.md

 ***

-# Navigation From Maryville to Tampa
+# Navigation From Maryville To Tampa

 1. First you have to go through St Louis, because it is the shortest possible route .
 2. Then from Mt veron, Marion,Metropolis and Clarksville you'll reach Nashville